Governing laws of CCW, as amended April 2017.

 Section 1.
 The Executive Committee shall consist of the President, the First Vice President, the Secretary, the Treasurer, and the Vice President (Program).
 If any of the offices on the Executive Committee are shared by more than one person, as provided in Article IV, Section 13, then the persons sharing that office shall be entitled to a single vote at meetings of the Executive Committee.

 Section 3.
-The Executive Committee shall, by a majority vote, have the power to take any action which may be taken by the Board of Directors at a regular meeting of the Board except that the Executive Committee shall not have the power to amend these Bylaws.
+The Executive Committee shall, by a majority vote, have the power to take any action which may be taken by the Board of Directors at a regular meeting of the Board except that the Executive Committee shall not have the power to: (i) amend these Bylaws or (ii) remove board members.
 The minutes of meetings of the Executive Committee shall state the reason why any action taken by the Committee was required and why such action could not have been taken at a regular or special meeting of the Board of Directors.
 All actions of the Executive Committee shall be reported to the Board of Directors at the next regular or special meeting of the Board.

 Section 1.
-There shall be an annual Election Meeting for the election of officers and directors at such time and place as may be designated by the Board of Directors in May or June.
+There shall be an annual meeting for the installation of elected officers and directors at such time and place as may be designated by the Board of Directors in May or June.

 Section 2.
 There shall be such other meetings each year as the President and the Board of Directors deem desirable.
 The President shall call a special meeting upon the written request of ten active members in good standing, with reasonable notice.
 The business of any special meeting shall be limited to the pre-announced agenda.